tchin25/vue-web-nfc-demo/README.md

-# NFC Example Using Vue 3
+# Web NFC Example Using Vue 3

 This is an example project showing off Chrome's new NFC capabilities.